BIT-XJY/BIT-XJY.github.io/index.md

 ## About Me

-I am an incoming PhD candidate in the Institute for Sensing and Navigation at Shanghai Jiao Tong University.
+I am a PhD candidate in the Institute for Sensing and Navigation at Shanghai Jiao Tong University, supervised by [Prof. Ling Pei](https://scholar.google.com.hk/citations?hl=zh-CN&user=Vm7d2EkAAAAJ).
 I received my B.S. and M.S. degrees in vehicle engineering from the Beijing Institute of Technology in 2020 and 2023 respectively.
 I am trying to apply learning methods to intelligent vehicles and robots.

 ## Research Interests